-5. Romain Bausch
+Romain Bausch

-Born July 3, 1953.
-Mr Bausch has been President and Chief Executive Officer of SES since 1995, following a career in the Luxembourg civil service (Ministry of Finance).
-Before joining SES as its chief executive.
-Mr Bausch occupied key positions in the banking, media and telecommunications sectors and spent a five-year term as a Director and Vice Chairman of SES.
+Born July 3, 1953, Mr Bausch has been President and Chief Executive Officer of SES since 1995, following a career in the Luxembourg civil service (Ministry of Finance).
+Before joining SES as its chief executive, Mr Bausch occupied key positions in the banking, media and telecommunications sectors and spent a five-year term as a Director and Vice Chairman of SES.
 Mr Bausch is also Chairman of the Board of Directors of SES ASTRA and Vice Chairman of the Board of Directors of O3b Networks.
 Mr Bausch also serves as a Director of Fedil - Business Federation Luxembourg and is a member of the Boards of Directors of Aperam, BIP Investment Partners and Compagnie Financière La Luxembourgeoise.
 He graduated with a degree in economics (specialisation in business administration) from the University of Nancy.
 He holds an honorary doctorate from the Sacred Heart University in Luxembourg.

 Mr Bausch is a Luxembourg national.
-He will retire as President and CEO effective April 3, 2014.
-He is not an independent Director, because of his employment relationship with the company.
+He is not an independent director, because of his employment relationship with SES.

-6. Marc Beuls
+Marc Beuls

-Born September 15, 1956.
-Mr Beuls became a director on April 7, 2011.
+Born September 15, 1956, Mr Beuls became a director on April 7, 2011.
 He is the former President and CEO of Millicom International Cellular S.A., a position he held from 1998 to 2009.
 Prior to joining Millicom in 1992 as Senior Vice President in charge of finance and treasury, Mr Beuls worked for Generale Bank in Belgium, specialising in project and trade financing in emerging markets.
 Mr Beuls graduated from the Limburg Business School, currently UHasselt, holding a degree in economics with a major in finance.
 Mr Beuls is a member of the Audit and Risk Committee of SES.